Art, Textiles and Photography

 We regularly exhibit our students' work at a range of venues across Jersey, including the Harbour Gallery and the Jersey Arts Centre.
 Students are encouraged to enter competitions to broaden their experience and we have had success in the JJ Fox competition and the CCA Internship Competition, with students' work being on display.

 Design an ad winners – Each year our students enthusiastically take part in the JEP's Design An Ad competition and often our students win.
-Recent winners Eleanor Bouteloup and Chloe Coxshall.
+Past winners include Eleanor Bouteloup and Chloe Coxshall.

 Visiting artists – We are always happy to welcome visiting artists to run classes with our students.
 Links with the Harbour Gallery give our students the opportunity to share workshops with well-known textile artists.
 Sometimes they are past pupils keen share their experiences and to help to develop our existing students.